KeesCBakker/hubot-command-mapper/README.md

 ## Capturing with named parameters

 A capture can be done in two ways.
 The first way is providing a regular expression-string as the `capture`.
-The values can be accessed through the `match` object in the invoke:
+The values can be accessed through the `match` object in the execute:

 ```js
 const { mapper } = require("hubot-command-mapper")